alanfranz/atom-text-editor-repository/README.md

+### WARNING: POORLY MAINTAINED PACKAGE

+Hello, I don't maintain this package in a "serious" fashion anymore.
+Sometimes the retrieval script breaks and it can take time to fix it.
+If anybody would like to step up as a maintainer, just do it, I'll write about your homepage here.

 ## Atom Text Editor APT/YUM Mirror
 This is my own mirror containing Linux [releases](https://github.com/atom/atom/releases) for [Atom](https://atom.io), the *hackable text editor for the 21st century* . **THIS IS NOT A REBUILD** like other repos around, it's **just an upload of the original packages** for easier install and upgrade.
 Check the MD5 or the content yourself if you don't trust me.